 If you know or suspect a personal data breach has occurred or may occur which meets the criteria above, you should: -

-Complete a data breach report form (which can be obtained from [DETAILS];
+Complete a data breach report form (which can be obtained from Judicium);

-Email the completed form to [NAME].
+Email the completed form to the school office for the attention of the headteacher.

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their line manager, [NAME] or the DPO.
+They can seek advice from their line manager.

 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
-[NAME] will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.
+Your line manager will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.

 Managing and Recording The Breach

-On being notified of a suspected personal data breach, [NAME] will notify the DPO.
+On being notified of a suspected personal data breach, the headteacher will notify the DPO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
 If so they will take steps to:-

 Where possible, contain the data breach;